 - Other conditions.

-Side Effects & SafetyPropolis is POSSIBLY SAFE when taken by mouth or applied to the skin appropriately.
-It can cause allergic reactions, particularly in people who are allergic to bees or bee products.
-Lozenges containing propolis can cause irritation and mouth ulcers.
+When applied to the skin: Propolis is POSSIBLY SAFE when applied to the skin appropriately.
+It can cause allergic reactions, especially in people who are allergic to bees or bee products.

 Asthma: Some experts believe certain chemicals in propolis may make asthma worse.
 Avoid using propolis if you have asthma.